The first webinar in "Europe Debates" series

 Chief Executive of the ECR Party Richard Milsom said: “Just like everyone else, we have had to adjust the way we work as a result of the social distancing measures in place across Europe, and so the Europe Debates series of online panels is our way of ensuring the conservative message is still heard across Europe”

 ECR Party Executive Director

-Member of European Parliament, Poland
+Member of the European Parliament, Poland

 Hermann Tertsch MEP